salah-rashad/assist/README.md

 # Assist

 Assist is a CLI tool designed to help you manage your Dart/Flutter packages on pub.dev with ease.
 It automates repetitive tasks, improves developer experience, and ensures your projects stay up-to-date.

+#### 🚧 Under Development 🚧
+> [!WARNING]
+> This project is still in development and is not yet ready for production use.
+> Please use with caution and expect major changes in the future.

 ## Features